Devstract/tax-suite-ui/README.md

 # Tax Suite UI

-Tax Suite is a project designed to assist with the collection of property, tangible, and business taxes by local government agencies.
+Tax Suite is a project designed to assist with the collection of property, tangible, central, and business taxes by local government agencies.

 **NOTE**: This is the front-end only.
 This readme will be updated with a link to the applicable microservices at a later date.